tbrockman/tbrockman.github.io/_posts/2026-03-27-a-recipe-for-steganogravy.md

 ## [`tbrockman/recipe-blog-encoding`](https://github.com/tbrockman/recipe-blog-encoding)

-is a vibe-coded (and at least partially plagiarized[^1]) Python CLI that allows you to encode data as completely natural-looking recipe blog introductions[^2] using [neural linguistic steganography](https://aclanthology.org/D19-1115/).
+is a vibe-coded (and at least partially plagiarized[^1]) Python CLI that allows you to encode data as completely natural language[^2] using [neural linguistic steganography](https://aclanthology.org/D19-1115/).

-Given a shared prompt and a model, it can hide your secrets where they're least expected: **online recipe introductions**.
+Given a shared prompt and a model, it can hide your secrets where they're least expected: **recipe blog introductions**.

 [`example.sh`](https://github.com/tbrockman/recipe-blog-encoding/blob/main/example.sh)
 ```sh